 but also how Kaki plays them with her hands:

 - and the different fingers she uses with her right and left hands.

-We started with basic data collection of the notes being played but we enriched them with all of the details we manually gathered on how Kaki plays them.
+We started with basic data collection of the notes being played, and we enriched them with all of the details we manually gathered on how Kaki plays them.

-I then - of course - meticulously visualized all of these information.
-Instead of focusing on a linear representation of the music, which would have been simply a visualization of the partiture and tabs, I played with a different approach: following the repetitive nature of the song, which is clearly structured by sections.
+I then meticulously visualized all this information.
+Instead of focusing on a linear representation of the music, which would have been simply a visualization of the partiture and tabs, I used a different approach: following the repetitive nature of the song, which is clearly structured by sections.

 The song that Kaki wrote has interchangeable parts.
 One can be played after another in an almost random order and it will still function well as a composition.

 Enjoy the music and its visualization, and read the explanation below